Everything you need to know about soldering iron tips

 How do you take care of soldering iron bits?

 Soldering iron tips are the metal points on a soldering iron that you use to melt the solder.
 Taking care of your soldering iron bits is essential because they can get damaged or quickly become dull if you don’t.
 Here’s how.

-Clean your tips properly before and after use, especially for manual soldering.
+Clean your tips properly before and after use, even when they’re used by soldering robots.
 Keeping them clean will ensure they perform correctly and extend their life.

-First, before you solder, use alcohol and a clean cloth to remove grease, corrosion, and oxidation and other contaminants from the surface to be soldered.
+- Before you solder, use alcohol and a clean cloth to remove grease, corrosion and oxidation and other contaminants from the surface to be soldered.